jsugarman/adp-stat-pusher/README.md

 git clone <name-of-this-repo>
 ```

 You will also need the following environment variables in your local environment.
 The API key values themselves must be obtained from Performance platforms team.
-The UUIDs can obtained from Joel Sugarman, in the first instance.
-The UUIDS were one-off generated using ```SecureRandom.uuid```.
 The basic authentication details can be set as preferred.

 ```
 export ADP_STAT_PUSHER_USERNAME=''
 export ADP_STAT_PUSHER_PASSWORD=''
 export TRANSACTIONS_BY_CHANNEL_KEY=''
 export COMPLETION_RATE_KEY=''
-export PAPER_COUNT_UUID=''
-export DIGITAL_COUNT_UUID=''
-export COMPLETE_COUNT_UUID=''
-export START_COUNT_UUID=''
 ```
 ### Run locally